 Jose Valverde Contract Information:

-Signed a minor league deal with the D-Backs in December of 2013.
+Signed a minor league contract with the Padres in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Jose Valverde – simply subscribe now.

 |Last 30 Days

 |Last 60 Days

 Jose Valverde Split Stats (View Full Split Stats)